astro-mat/StudioMooMooPortal_PP4/README.md

 - Acceptance Criteria 2
 There is a confirmation of the cancellation

-#### Epic 6 - Enhancing Website Asthetics
+#### Epic 6 - Enhancing Website Aesthetics

 **User Story - Design is consistent with existing site**

-As a user, all areas of site should be consistant in appearance so that I have a great user experience.
+As a user, all areas of site should be consistent in appearance so that I have a great user experience.

 - Acceptance Criteria 1
 When navigating between portal and existing website, they should look similar in design